Ultra Tune: Advertising

-Sponsorship and Boxing
+Sponsorship and boxing

 Ultra Tune has been heavily involved in the sponsorship of combat sports throughout Australia supporting events throughout the year such as Peter Maniatis Events, K-1 Oceania and A-1 World Combat Cup (Tarik Solak), Kings of Kombat (Hisham Hanna), McSweeney's Fight Factory (James McSweeney) and Big Time Boxing (Brian Amatruda).

 Ultra Tune sponsors WBA Interim Flyweight Champion Boxer Randy Petalcorin, as well as Parnia Porsche who is WBF Regional Champion.

 In 2015 Ultra Tune partnered with Port Adelaide Football Club at their home games.

 In early 2017 Ultra Tune launched a new ad featuring Belgian Actor and Martial artist Jean-Claude Van Damme.

 In January 2018 Ultra Tune launched a new ad starring former world heavyweight boxer Mike Tyson.

-New Car Retailing Inquiry
+New car retailing inquiry

 In December 2016 Ultra Tune Executive chairman Sean Buckley was invited to speak at the Australian Competition & Consumer Commission and Australian Automotive Aftermarket Association inquiry regarding the Market Study on New Car Retailing.
 The inquiry focused national attention on the industry's ongoing battle against car dealers and manufacturers providing service, repair procedures and related information to the non-dealer repair network.

-Appearing on behalf of all the automotive independent operators, Buckley expressed the concerns of the independent repairers regarding the dealerships withholding critical electronic repair data and creating an oligopoly for dealerships in the after sales repair market to the exclusion of independent repairers.
+Appearing on behalf of all the automotive independent operators, Buckley expressed the concerns of the independent repairers regarding the dealerships withholding critical electronic repair data and creating an oligopoly for dealerships in the after-sales repair market to the exclusion of independent repairers.